Open navigation

 5. Once the query has run, and your historical data has appeared in the sheet, click the query results of the first query.

-6. Wait for the query to load in the sidebar, and click Modify.
+6. Wait for the query to load in the sidebar, and click the pencil icon to edit the query.

-7. Change the query’s date range to however long you want the rolling refresh window to be.
-For example, a range of “Last 7 days” will refresh the last 7 days of data each time the query runs.
+7. Change the query's date range to as long as you want the rolling refresh window to be.
+For example, a range of "Last 7 days" will refresh the last 7 days of data each time the query runs.

 • Note that both start and end dates need to be rolling dates.
 For example, a date range from 2023-01-01 to "today" won't work because the date range is still refreshing the same dates — but a custom date range from "-15 days" to "-1 day" works because these dates are not static.